 Black Panther came out last weekend, making $192 million, the second highest of any MCU film after The Avengers.
 And it was great.
 But we are not here to talk about just Black Panther, but about black superheroes in general.
 We previously wrote an article about why representation of minorities is important, but due to the movie and how February is Black History Month, we thought we should take a look at all of the great Black superheroes, whether Marvel or DC, and give them all the spotlight they deserve.

 In 1966, 25 year old Huey P. Newton (pictured above) founded the Black Panther Party for Self-Defense, whose core practice was its armed citizens’ patrols to monitor the behavior of officers of the Oakland Police Department and challenge police brutality in Oakland, California, which is also the location of the opening scene of the film Black Panther.
 We clearly have not moved very far.

 Now taking a look at Marvel Comics, in 1966 a Fantastic Four comic, issue #52, shows us the first ever black superhero, Black Panther.
 What is surprising though, is this comic came out in July, whereas the political party was founded in October.
 Not only did Marvel do it first, but there wasn’t even a connection between the two, and Marvel attempted to change their name to Black Leopard, though it didn’t stick.

 T’Challa, King of Wakanda, is a man who is from an isolationist nation in central Africa, the only location of the super powerful metal Vibranium.
-He is fought with the Fantastic Four as well as the Avengers, and even the Illuminati, a group of powerful superheroes who help decide the fate of heroes and the world.
+He has fought with the Fantastic Four as well as the Avengers, and even the Illuminati, a group of powerful superheroes who help decide the fate of heroes and the world.